incognito1025/bank-transaction-app-backend/instructions.md

 Setup Steps

-//Use npm run to start the program
+//Use node server.js run to start the program

 ### Project Structure and Setup